AmnisIO/AmnisIO/README.md

 run(blink);
 ```
-*For now the code may not compile, we are still working on the type definitions*
+* **NOTE:** For now the TypeScript code may not compile, we are still working on the type definitions.*

 Add the following scripts to your `package.json`:
 ```json